Priyansh-Kedia/SwipeLibrary/README.md

 > The third parameter is an optional parameter, for the Color integer, if the user wants a color in the background when the view is swiped out.
 This is how the user can pass the Color int as the parameter, `ContextCompat.getColor(this, R.color.colorAccent)`

+We have performed deletion for the particular case.

 [![rec-2020-10-24_14.38.15.gif](https://s8.gifyu.com/images/rec-2020-10-24_14.38.15.gif)](https://gifyu.com/image/8FMg)